 Each Spring we get a lot of questions about the use and effectiveness of cattle guards.
-Whether it’s selecting the proper load-rating, to what animals they truly work with, a few quick, concise answers can provide decades of convenience and security.
-Below is a quick outline of the various types, load ratings, benefits and dangers to be aware of when using these effective livestock barriers.
+Whether it’s selecting the proper load rating, to what animals they truly work with, a few quick, concise answers can provide decades of convenience and security.
+Below is a quick outline of the various types, load ratings, benefits, and dangers to be aware of when using these effective livestock barriers.

 It’s probably obvious, but cattle guards don’t require any effort to operate!
-Once installed, there really isn’t anything to do except drive across them.
+Once installed, there isn’t anything to do except drive across them.
 On the other hand, the typical livestock gate requires quite the production to use.
 The routine is to drive up to the gate and stop, chase any animals away from the opening as possible, jump back in your vehicle and pull through to stop yet again.
 Now, quickly get out and close the gate behind you before any of your herd decides to escape.

-A cattle guard will provide peace of mind knowing that it literally cannot be left open and your animals will always be safe, secure and right where you left them.
+A cattle guard will provide peace of mind knowing that it literally cannot be left open and your animals will always be safe, secure, and right where you left them.
 No sleepless nights wondering if a gate was left open and no more calls from the neighbors or police about wandering animals.

 HOW A CATTLE GUARD WORKS

 There are a few different cattle guard designs out there but they all rely on the ability to present unstable footing and depth perception as deterrents.
-The combination of the two create a very effective livestock barrier!
+The combination of the two creates a very effective livestock barrier!

-The round pipes that make up the top of the guard create an extremely difficult and physically uncomfortable footing for a large-hoofed animals.
+The round pipes that make up the top of the guard create an extremely difficult and physically uncomfortable footing for large-hoofed animals.
 Unable to get any kind of secure footing, they simply cannot put any weight on their leg for a place to stand.
 The rounded surface doesn’t allow them to gain any type of stable footing.
 This sensation is extremely uncomfortable, unpleasant and so physically demanding that they remember this strong deterrent in the future.
 This will help keep them from challenging the barrier in the future and most will shy away when it’s presented again.
-Although some will never test it or put a hoof on the first rail, those that do don’t usually put weight on the first step and retreat to ‘safer pastures’.
+Although some will never test it or put a hoof on the first rail, those that do, don’t usually put weight on the first step and retreat to ‘safer pastures’.

-There are some studies out there where a roadway was painted to create an optical illusion of depth, like that seen with a traditional cattle guard and almost all of the cattle that encountered it wouldn’t go across.
+There are some studies out there where a roadway was painted to create an optical illusion of depth, like that seen with a traditional cattle guard, and almost all of the cattle that encountered it wouldn’t go across.
 It was just paint on flat pavement, but the illusion was enough to keep them from crossing.

 TYPES OF CATTLE GUARDS

-Most ‘Texas Gates‘ are constructed out of steel and finished in either a powder-coat or directly applied enamel paint.
+Most ‘Texas Gates‘ are constructed out of steel and finished in either a powder coat or directly applied enamel paint.
 In the rare case, they may be galvanized however that hot-dipping process does add substantial costs.

 Concrete can also provide the same visual and physical deterrents to livestock that steel does.
-The nice thing about concrete is, you can order forms and make your own.
-Simply drop in the re-bar, pour the concrete into the form and removed to install in place when ready.
+The nice thing about concrete is, that you can order forms and make your own.
+Simply drop in the re-bar, pour the concrete into the form, and removed it to install in place when ready.
 The concrete cattle guards do come with an HS20, 16 ton/axle rating and you may pour as many as you like with a single form.